 Step 1: Wheels

-So, rinse off loose dirt with high pressure hose or pressure washer, then clean them with your wheel brushes and shampoo used at double strength.
-Don’t forget to scrub your wheel arches and tires as well.
+Rinse off loose dirt from arches and wheels with high pressure hose or pressure washer, then clean them with your wheel brushes and shampoo or fall out remover as this can provide a deeper clean but still completely safe on coatings.

 Step 2: Pre wash checks